This Yieldstreet vs. Fundrise review will look at two popular investing platforms and help you decide which best suits your needs.

 What is Fundrise?

 Established in 2010, Fundrise is the oldest real estate crowdfunding platform.
-Fundrise offers people an alternative option to investing in real estate eREITs and eFunds without the stress and costs of traditional real estate investing.
+Fundrise offers people an alternative option to investing in commercial real estate through its eREITs and eFunds without the stress and costs of traditional real estate investing.

 Fundrise boasts a wide variety of investment options and strategies, goal planning features, and a user-friendly investment dashboard.